 Check the hose for cracks or tears

 Check the hose for any damage as air seeping through a crack or tear will cause loss of suction.
 If you do find a tear, contact an authorised service agent.

 Check the brush or roller for clogging

 Turn the brush upside down and clean the brush or roller.
 Over time, these might get clogged or stuck because of dust or hair and cause your vacuum cleaner to lose suction.
 Some brushes can be taken apart for easier cleaning.
 For parts that can be disassembled, consult your user manual as each model may have different instructions.
 If you’re having trouble finding your manual, download it here using your product’s model number.

 Make sure all parts are attached properly

 Loose connections will cause your vacuum cleaner to lose suction.
-Make sure that the dust container, the hose, the tube and the brush are all attached properly.
+Make sure that the dust container or bag, the hose, the tube and the brush are all attached properly.

 Consider technical problems

 If the problem continues, your vacuum cleaner might have a technical problem.
 If you suspect this to be the case, contact an authorised service agent.